phpDocumentor/Reflection/README.md

 method of the analyzer.
 This method will do another analysis pass.
 This pass will connect the dots and do any processing that relies the structure to be complete, such as adding linkage between all elements.

-When the finalization is ready a new object of type `phpDocumentor\Descriptor\ProjectDescriptor` will be returned that contains a complete hierarchy of all files with their classes, traits and interfaces (and everything in there), but also all namespaces and packages as a hierarchical tree.
+When the finalization is ready a new object of type `phpDocumentor\Descriptor\Project` will be returned that contains a complete hierarchy of all files with their classes, traits and interfaces (and everything in there), but also all namespaces and packages as a hierarchical tree.

     $project = $analyzer->finalize();

-When the finalization is ready a new object of type `phpDocumentor\Descriptor\ProjectDescriptor` will be returned that contains a complete hierarchy of all files with their classes, traits and interfaces (and everything in there), but also all namespaces and packages as a hierarchical tree.
+When the finalization is ready a new object of type `phpDocumentor\Descriptor\Project` will be returned that contains a complete hierarchy of all files with their classes, traits and interfaces (and everything in there), but also all namespaces and packages as a hierarchical tree.